 As a highly competitive department, the INI is able to consider all accepted applicants for financial awards in an amount that varies based on need and merit.
 The INI awards both partial and full tuition scholarships.
 Students receiving assistance through the INI must remain in good academic standing.
 Good academic standing is defined as maintaining a grade point average (GPA) of at least 3.0 in core GPA (average of all core required courses) and cumulative GPA (average of all units taken), excluding the project, and having no academic or administrative violations on your record.

 Through corporate and government programs, several unique opportunities in the form of scholarships, fellowships and awards are available to INI students.
 Read more.

 INI students have the opportunity to work as teaching interns or assistants for courses in other departments.
 These assignments typically offer a stipend that is determined by the offering department.
-In addition, students may have the opportunity to work on research projects through affiliated research centers, for example, Carnegie Mellon CyLab, that may offer additional stipends.
+In addition, students may have the opportunity to work on research projects through affiliated research centers that may offer additional stipends.